 There are 2 most important aspects of content creation – quantity and quality.
 You don’t need to post an article every single day.
 Often it’s impossible or simply unrealistic.
 But you need to post articles regularly.
 You don’t want to leave your reader waiting 2 months for a new post.
 They will get bored and go somewhere else.

 Yet quality is the most important aspect of your content.
 It is all about the reader.
 You want your article to be interesting, captivating, informative and engaging.
 And well written with no spelling or grammar mistakes.

 I find this extremely hard given English is not my first language.
 I re-edit my posts multiple times and I use all possible resources to make sure I don’t annoy my readers with silly errors.
 It gets better.
 And you can always use your friends to proofread it for you.
 There is nothing better than a fresh pair of eyes.

 6. Write for the reader

-This is one of the most valuable lessons I learnt in my first year of blogging.
+This is one of the most valuable lessons learned in my first year of blogging.
 Write for the reader.

-Most of the time, if anyone will read your post, it is because they need something.
-They need the information, entertainment, mood boosting – whatever it is that you are providing.
+Most of the time, if anyone will read your post, it is because they need something from your article.
+They need the information, entertainment, mood-boosting – whatever it is that you are providing.
 But write for them – not for yourself.